 - Next-Day Bake:

-- Cover the dough with lightly oiled plastic wrap, and let the rolls rest for about 30 minutes before chilling in the refrigerator overnight, up to 8 hours.
+- Cover the dough with a damp towel, or lightly oiled plastic wrap, and let the rolls rest for about 30 minutes before chilling in the refrigerator overnight, up to 12 hours.
 Return the dough to room temperature before baking, about 1-2 hours.
 The dough will be puffy, but not fully risen, when ready.

 - Skip to the Bake step below.